 National Western Life Group, Inc. ("NWLGI"), a Delaware Corporation, is the parent holding company which was established effective October 1, 2015 under a holding company plan of reorganization.
-As a result of the reorganization, NWLGI (the "Company") replaced National Western Life Insurance Company as the publicly held company at that time with the latter becoming a wholly owned subsidiary of NWLGI.
+As a result of the reorganization, NWLGI (the "Company") replaced National Western Life Insurance Company as the publicly held company with the latter becoming a wholly owned subsidiary of NWLGI.

 National Western Life Insurance Company (hereinafter referred to as "National Western" or "NWLIC") is a stock life insurance company, chartered in the State of Colorado in 1956, currently licensed to do business in all states (except for New York), the District of Columbia, and four U.S. territories or possessions.
 National Western is also licensed in Haiti.
 National Western historically provided life insurance products on a global basis for the savings and protection needs of policyholders and annuity contracts for the asset accumulation and retirement needs of contract holders.
-As disclosed in filings by NWLGI during 2018, NWLIC discontinued accepting applications for its international products from all remaining foreign residents in May 2018.
-Beginning in 2015, NWLIC progressively disengaged from accepting applications for its international products from residents of certain countries culminating in the decision to discontinue accepting applications for its life insurance products and 119,900 annuity contracts.
+Beginning in 2015, NWLIC progressively disengaged from accepting applications for its international products from residents of certain countries culminating in the decision to discontinue accepting applications from residents of all other non-U.S. territories in the second quarter of 2018.
+At December 31, 2020, National Western maintained approximately 92,500 policies for its life insurance products and 112,900 annuity contracts.

-The Company's total assets increased to \$12.6 billion at December 31, 2019, from \$11.9 billion at December 31, 2018.
-The Company generated revenues of \$819.2 million, \$551.6 million and \$874.4 million in 2019, 2018 and 2017, respectively.
-NWLGI produced net income of \$131.6 million, \$116.8 million and \$110.4 million in 2019, 2018 and 2017, respectively.
+The Company's total assets increased to \$14.6 billion at December 31, 2020, from \$12.6 billion at December 31, 2019.
+The Company generated revenues of \$694.7 million, \$819.2 million and \$551.6 million in 2020, 2019 and 2018, respectively.
+NWLGI produced net income of \$92.3 million, \$131.6 million and \$116.8 million in 2020, 2019 and 2018, respectively.